davidsbond/blog/content/posts/creating-distributed-systems-using-memberlist.md

 ---
 layout: post
-title:  "Golang: Creating distributed systems using memberlist"
+title:  "Go: Creating distributed systems using memberlist"
 date:   2019-04-14
-tags: golang hashicorp memberlist clusters
+tags:
+    - golang
+    - hashicorp
+    - memberlist
+    - clusters
+    - tutorial
 ---

-### Introduction
+## Introduction

 As scaling requirements have increased steadily throughout enterprise software the need to create distributed systems has increased.
 Leading to a variety of incredibly scalable products that rely on a distributed architecture.
 Wikipedia describes a distributed system as: